tchomphoochan/pmhw/README.md

 Configuration
 -------------
-Rename `DefaultPmConfig.bsv` to `PmConfig.bsv` and change the values as desired.
+Copy `DefaultPmConfig.bsv` to `bsv/PmConfig.bsv` and change the values as desired.

 Compiling and running tests in Bluesim
 --------------------------------------